siffiejoe/lua-amalg/README.md

     ./amalg.lua -s main.lua -c | ./amalg.lua -o out.lua -s- -t luasrcdiet -z brieflz

+If you want to bundle some other read-only files with your amalgamated script, you can do so with virtual IO and the `-v` switch:

+    ./amalg.lua -s main.lua -c -v template.txt

+This will embed `template.txt` in the amalgamated script and monky-patch the file IO functions if (and only if) the resource is opened *read-only*.
+This commandline switch may be used multiple times for multiple virtual resources.
+The file path has to match exactly or else normal file IO is used.

 That's it.
 For further info consult the source (there's a nice [annotated HTML file][7] rendered with [Docco][8] on the GitHub pages).
 Have fun!